ItsRune/RobloxObbyGenerator/README.md

  - Generate & Publish
 ```

+Please note, at the time of writing this `Generate & Publish` is not fully implemented and may not work.

 ## Additionall

 If you import a module and the type checker is on your butt, you can use the module `tools/applyLinterIgnoreToFolder.luau` to recursively apply ignore rules to every file.